Here is the ultimate list of the best things to do in Ostrava, Czech Republic!

 Located right near the city centre, Dolni Vitkovice is a national monument, beaming with corroded industrial architecture, fascinating museums and art installations.

 Construction began in 1828, and over the years it became one of the largest ironworks facilities in the country.
-It eventually closed in 1998 and is now the most popular tourist attraction in Ostrava.
+It eventually closed in 1998 and is now the most popular out of all Ostrava tourist attractions.

 The interior of the sprawling gasometer has been turned into an enormous performing arts venue.